splunk/public-o11y-docs/metrics-and-metadata/metrics-finder-metadata-catalog.rst

 Use the Metadata Catalog to find, view, and edit information about the :ref:`metadata <metrics-dimensions-mts>` in your system, such as dimensions, properties, and tags.

-.. note:: You can't add or edit a new dimension to any object after data ingest in Splunk Observability Cloud.
+.. caution:: You can't add or edit a new dimension to any object after data ingest in Splunk Observability Cloud.
 To learn more, see :ref:`metadata-best-practices`.

 #.
 Go to :menuselection:`Settings > Metric Metadata`.
 #.
 Enter your search criteria in the :guilabel:`Search bar`.
 You can search for metrics, dimensions, custom properties, and tags.